The identification of those ‘selected countries’ and feeding trial data will be announced at a later date, they said.

 Mike Velings, co-founder of that Dutch investment fund, told FeedNavigator back then [October 2017].

-“There are that not many companies active in this space.
+“There are not that not many companies active in this space.
 We only identified a handful globally - spanning Korea, China, Western Europe and the US.
 There are not than many, frankly, and even fewer with actual products in the market.

 “We started looking at different companies and really liked the team that Proteon has.
 If you examine the actual challenges around phages - how to produce them at scale and prepare them for use in one million chickens or in one million fish, and then find a way to administer them – we believe that Proteon can [get around such challenges].

 “Now, after 10 years of development, they are finally at a moment where they are commercializing all of their work.
 This is a great time for us to get in and help them change from a purely science-based research company into a commercial operation.”